JonathanBradley28/CM/README.md

 lines(1:m,lambda_upper,col="blue")

 ########################
-#To access examples for Binomial, Bernoulli, and Multinomial data, copy and past from the help files
+#To access examples for Binomial, Bernoulli, and Multinomial data, copy and paste from the help files

 help(GibbsBinomialMLB)